AyeCode/invoicing/readme.txt

 = 1.0.18 =
 * Display customer notes on the invoice print page - ADDED
 * Use Responsive tables for invoice history invoice items table - CHANGED
+* Ability to add item description on the quick add form - ADDED

 = 1.0.17 =
 * Show confirmation message when cancelling subscriptions - CHANGED